FaceFTW/dotman/.github/ISSUE_TEMPLATE/bug_report.md

 What actually happened.
 Include an error message if applicable, preferably using the `--verbose` option when running the program, i.e.:
 ```
-dotman deploy --verbose  # Should now give a lot more output
+link-cfg deploy --verbose  # Should now give a lot more output
 ```